-- 1. Drawing of boundaries according to the ground - Choice of a preliminary system concept. - Organization of the design activity and delegation of tasks according to that concept. - 4.
-Coordination among delegated tasks. - 5.
-Consolidation of subdesigns into a single design.
+- 1. Drawing of boundaries according to the ground - Choice of a preliminary system concept - 3.
+Organization of the design activity and delegation of tasks according to that concept. - Coordination among delegated tasks. - Consolidation of subdesigns into a single design.

-3. Consortation to subtracting the result of the proceed straight through this list.
-It might conceivably roorganize upon discovery of a new, and obviously superior, design concept; but such an appearance of uncertainty is unflattering, and the very act of voluntarily abundanting a creation is painful and expensive.
+It is possible that a given design activity will not proceed straight through this list.
+It might conceivably reorganize upon discovery of a new, and obviously superior, design concept; but such an appearance of uncertainty is unflattering, and the very act of voluntarily abundoning a creation is painful and expensive.
 Of course, from the

-Dr. Conwey is manager, peripheral systems research of Spenry Rand's Univoc Div., where he is working on recognition of continuous speech, the has previously bean a research associate at Case Wastern Reserve Univ., and a software consultant.
-Ne hes an MS in physics from Collech and a PhD in moth from Case.
+Dr. Conway is manager, peripheral systems research, at Sperry Rand's Univac Div. whate he is working on reconnition of continuous speech.
+He has previously been a research associate at Case Western Reserve Univ., and a software consultant.
+He has an MS in obvsics from Callech and a PhD in math from Case.